-Springtime is so beautiful when all of nature is blooming, then comes summer and fall.
+Springtime is so beautiful when the flowers and trees begin blooming, then come summer and fall.
 The leaves start to turn brown.
 Eventually, winter comes, and things begin to die.
-The weather is no longer pleasant and inviting as it once was, but all seasons are necessary in the circle of life.
-Everything has a season, and in our life, it is often much easier to begin something, than to end it.
+The weather is no longer pleasant and inviting.
+Still, all the seasons are necessary for life's circle.
+Everything prospers in its season.
+In nature, the cycle happens naturally, but it is often much easier to start something in our lives than to end it.

-My wife and I once led an intercessory prayer team at church.
-It was great for quite a while, and the Holy Spirit was really there.
-In time however, we began to feel that the Lord wanted us to stop, rest, and go in another direction.
+My wife Sylvia and I once led an intercessory prayer team at church.
+It was great for quite a while.
+The Holy Spirit was really there.
+However, as time passed, we began to feel that the Lord wanted us to stop, rest, and go in another direction.

-At the time, we were taught that quitting something just shows that you are weak or lazy.
-So we shook off the feeling to stop as if it was from the devil, and tried to continue on as any committed christian would.
+We had been taught that quitting something just shows that you are weak or lazy.
+We shook off the feeling to stop as if it was from the devil and tried to continue on as any committed Christian would.

-After our restlessness became much worse, and we felt we knew what we should do, but wanted confirmation.
+Eventually, our restlessness became much worse, and we felt we knew what we should do, but wanted confirmation.
 So we asked for prayer from the church leadership, but we did not want them influenced by their natural senses.
-We had learned that leadership often supports you when stepping up, but it is rare when the leadership supports you when stepping down.
+We had learned that leadership often encourages you when stepping up, but it is rare when they support you stepping down.

-When we opened the paper and they saw what was written, they were shocked, but we were free.
-He admitted that it was best that he did not know what the question was before because he could never have thought that was God's will for us had he known the question.
+When they opened the paper and saw what was written, they were shocked, but we were free.
+One elder told us that he would have never thought that was God's will for us had he known the question.

 Read more at: www.refreshinghope.org